 The Board of Administration has agreed the service will remain free of charge.

-This Information Leaflet only deals with stipend and other allowances payable to Presbyters.
+This Information Leaflet only deals with stipend and other allowances payable to Presbyters within the Methodist Church under the control of Conference.
 It does not deal with employment and pay issues for lay workers.

 Stipends - General Information